 Business finance without personal guarantees

 You might feel that the only finance offers on the table require a personal guarantee.
 It’s a path that many business owners go down, but what if you’d prefer to keep business and personal finance separate?
 If you’d rather not put your personal savings or the family home on the line, nobody can blame you.
-There are still options available to get business finance without a personal guarantee.
+Most of the time lenders will want to take a personal guarantee.
+But there are still options available to get business finance without a personal guarantee in the right circumstances.
 They broadly fall into the following categories:

 - Business loans without a personal guarantee

 - Trade finance (also known as purchase order finance) without a personal guarantee